 Sometimes, a good idea is enough – and other times, you need a good idea and a lawyer.
 On topics as diverse as federal health care, protecting freedom of speech and protecting taxpayers and business owners, the Goldwater Institute ensures that government at all levels adheres to the constitution by standing up for taxpayers’ rights in court.

 Goldwater Institute v.
-City of Glendale (public records in Coyotes negotiations case)Posted on February 05, 2010 | Type: Case
+City of Phoenix (public records in Wyndham Hotel case)Posted on February 05, 2010 | Type: Case

 After a court hearing, the City of Phoenix decided to make all the records available to the Goldwater Institute on a continuing basis.